-BUS 137- International Business Practice Firm (3,5)
+BUS 137- International Business Practice Firm

-Using an international business model, the students work as team members in a simulated business firm in a stateof-the-art facility.
+Using an international business model, the students work as team members in a simulated business firm in a state-of-the-art facility.
 The students have the opportunity to perform various business functions (i.e. purchasing, accounting, marketing, human resources) as the firm transacts business with students in other simulated companies in the U.S. and in other countries.
 Students are involved in decision-making, critical thinking, and team activities.
 F, Sp

-BUS 203- Principles of Marketing (3,3)A college transfer course: consult the Transfer Center for more details.
+BUS 203- Principles of Marketing (3,3)A college transfer course; consult the Transfer Center for more details.

 Surveys the field of marketing and is designed to give a basic understanding of the principles of marketing and the operation of our marketing system.
-Included is a study of the buying motives, habits and demands of consumers, marketing research, product development, of distribution, franchising, functions and policies, product costing and pricing and promotional techniques.
+Included is a study of the buying motives, habits and demands of consumers, marketing research, product development, channels of distribution, franchising, marketing functions and policies, product costing and pricing and promotional techniques.
 F, Sp

-BUS 204- Principles of Retailing (3,3)
+BUS 204- Principles of Retailing

 Prerequisite: BUS 108, or 203, or consent of instructor An introduction to the field of retailing is presented.
 The underlying principles of retail institutions, store location, organization, retail advertising and sales promotion, buying and merchandising techniques and the career opportunities available in retailing and retail management are emphasized.
-F recommended, but not required
+F

-BUS 205- Introduction to Direct Marketing (3.3) Prerequisite: BUS 203 and/or BUS 211 is strongly
+BUS 205- Introduction to Direct Marketing Prerequisite: BUS 203 and/or BUS 211 is strongly recommended, but not required

-This course is designed to teach practical, how-to procedures for directing ad messages through newspapers. magazines, direct mail, television, radio, and telephone, in a manner which secures direct response from present or prospective customers.
+This course is designed to teach practical, howto procedures for directing ad messages through newspapers, magazines, direct mail, television, radio, and telephone, in a manner which secures direct response from present or prospective customers.

-BUS 206- Direct Marketing Methods (3,3)
+BUS 206- Direct Marketing Methods

-Prerequisite: BUS 205 or equivalent or permission of instructor

-This course provides practical techniques for creating and producing direct marketing packages, including copy strategies, format and layout.
-It further offers guidance on the setup and management of direct marketing operations.
+Prerequisite: BUS 205 or equivalent or permission of instructor This course provides practical techniques for creating and producing direct marketing packages, including copy strategies, format and layout.
+It further offers auidance on the setup and management of direct marketing operations.

-BUS 207- Principles of Internet Marketina

-Prerequisite: BUS 203 or consent of instructor
+BUS 207- Principles of Internet Marketing (3.3)Prerequisite: BUS 203 or consent of instructor

 This course is designed to provide a framework for how to use marketing on the Internet.
 Sample topics include E-commerce, online marketing planning, pricing, quality improvement, generating traffic, and customer support as they relate to technology.
-F. Sp.
+F, Sp

-BUS 210- Principles of Sales (3.3)
+BUS 210- Principles of Sales